avo-hq/docs.avohq.io/docs/3.0/installation.md

 ## Install from GitHub

-You may also install Avo from GitHub.
-When you do that you must compile the assets yourself.
+You may also install Avo from GitHub but when you do that you must compile the assets yourself.
 You do that using the `rake avo:build-assets` command.
 When pushing to production, make sure you build the assets on deploy time using this task.

 ```ruby